 - It’s uncomfortable.

-And I agree if you don’t have a super comfy bike fit, you most likely experience saddle discomfort.
+And I agree that if you don’t have a super comfy bike fit, you most likely experience saddle discomfort.

-So, how the rocker plate helps?
+So, how does the rocker plate help?

 TIP: You might also be interested in these prostate-friendly saddles.